Keep Your Coverage After the COVID Emergency

 During the pandemic, the COVID-19 Uninsured Group Program covered over 360,000 people who needed health care related to COVID.
 It covers testing, vaccines, and treatment of anything else related to COVID for dates of treatment between March 2020 and May 2023.

-Starting after May 31, 2023: eligibility will end, and the program will expire!
-This means it will no longer accept applications, and everybody with coverage will be cut off.
-Before then (starting March 20, 2023), people will receive a letter that confirms the coverage cutoff and includes an application for full-scope Medi-Cal and Covered California.
+Starting after May 31, 2023: eligibility ended, and the program expired!
+This means it will no longer accept applications, and everybody with coverage was cut off.
+Before then (starting March 20, 2023), people received a letter that confirmed the coverage cutoff and includes an application for full-scope Medi-Cal and Covered California.

-To avoid a gap in coverage, apply for regular Medi-Cal or Covered California today!
+Did you lose coverage after this program expired?
+Apply for regular Medi-Cal or Covered California today!
 By mail, phone, and online now at Covered California and learn about more coverage options here.
-The Covered California special enrollment period will last until July 31, 2023 – so apply before then!

 Tools for Advocates & Assisters